 The team published their work on May.
 28 in Energy Material Advances.

-"Photocatalytic water splitting has been considered as a promising route to store as hydrogen energy," said paper author Xiaoxiang Xu, professor with the Shanghai Key Lab of Chemical Assessment and Sustainability, School of Chemical Science and Engineering, Tongji University.
+"Photocatalytic water splitting has been considered as a promising route to store solar energy as hydrogen energy," said paper author Xiaoxiang Xu, professor with the Shanghai Key Lab of Chemical Assessment and Sustainability, School of Chemical Science and Engineering, Tongji University.
 "Currently, halide perovskites have been gained great interest as photocatalysts for H2-evolution reactions, but they are normally deficient in surface reactive sites where photocarriers cannot be promptly transferred for surface redox reactions."

 Xu explained that the extremely acidic environment needed to stabilize halide perovskites in an aqueous solution restrains the choices of H2-evolution cocatalyst that can be deposited.